 Clayton MacKay, CEO and Vice-President

-As CEO of the Java Music Club, Clayton brings many years of business experience.
+As Co-founder and CEO of the Java Group Programs, Clayton brings many years of business experience.
 He has served on the Insurance Council of British Columbia and has been a contract supervisor for the Provincial Emergency Program.
 In addition, he worked closely with Ministry of Health in their third party cost recovery program.
 Clayton has also volunteered for many years with men in recovery from addiction and has served on a board member for a non-profit agency that provides a vital link in the continuum of recovery services.

 He has built an understanding of the strong impact of peer support groups and the ability of these groups to create positive and supportive communities.
 He currently serves on the committee for the Canadian Culture Change movement called ‘Walk with Me’.
 His plan for Java Group Programs is to standardize the use of peer support programs within senior living across Canada and the US.